The History of Communications, A Timeline

 It was the fire in the centre of the house - it flickered brightly at night and warmed the bones of the people who built it.
 They made fire for warmth and to cook food and heat liquids; it was the place for stories about hunting and fishing (or maybe for the women, cooking what their men had hunted).
 They sang together and talked together.
 It was a place for myth and stories and in time, for songs and laughter.

-To see broadband internet in context it is best to see how it fits in with other means of communication through the ages - we still gather together but broadband internet has enabled us to get together many miles apart - together but alone.
+To see social media in context it is best to see how it fits in with other means of communication through the ages - we still gather together but broadband media has enabled us to get together many miles apart - together but alone.

 Broadband internet is your hearth tonight - the fire in the centre.
 It means that when your friend talks to you from the USA, Canada, UK, China, Brazil, Spain, Australia, you can hear them and you can communicate with them straight away.